sougato97/docker_demo_with_GPU/readme.md

 ```bash
 docker build -t pytorchapp .
 ```
-Here "pytorchapp" is the name of the docker image
+Here "pytorchapp" is the name of docker image

 To run the image in a container: